 Ajeet Kumar, Ph.D.

-I received Ph.D. in August 2018 from Chungnam National University.
+I received a Ph.D. in August 2018 from Chungnam National University.
 In my graduate research, I studied the transcriptomic analysis of dopaminergic neurogenesis in zebrafish embryos.
 My long-term interests are neurodevelopmental biology, neural stem cell, and big-data-driven biology.
 In YOON LAB, I am focusing on the fate specification of neural stem cells modulated by post-transcriptional RNA-level regulation.
-Outside the Lab, I enjoy Hiking, Cooking, and listening Music.
+Outside the Lab, I enjoy Hiking, Cooking, and listening to Music.

 I think Biology is interesting because it is so relevant to our life.
-Especially, development includes the diverse mechanisms through which plenty of lives are born, live, and die.
+Especially, the development includes diverse mechanisms through which plenty of lives are born, live, and die.
 I was fascinated by this story, so I decided to study this field.
 The last destination of this story would be gene regulation.
 It is regulated by several steps through chemical modifications on DNA, RNA, and proteins.
 Among those steps, chemical modifications on RNA are in limelight recently.
 Therefore, I aim to figure out the epitranscriptomic regulations of development and physiology of life by investigating causal interactions between RNA modifications such as m6A and its related proteins.

 I'm interested in brain development.
-To understand characteristics of brain development and its physiology, I want to develop novel technologies to generate brain organoids.
-In our lab, my goal is to know how RNA modification plays a role in the brain development and to model brain diseases with organoid.
+To understand the characteristics of brain development and its physiology, I want to develop novel technologies to generate brain organoids.
+In our lab, my goal is to know how RNA modification plays a role in brain development and to model brain diseases with organoid.

 Hi.
-I'm HoeWon Park, undergraduate in KAIST.
+I'm HoeWon Park, an undergraduate in KAIST.
 My major is currently biology and I want to study the relationship between Fetal development and RNA modifications, especially.
 For me, Yoon LAB is the best place to study and research about it.
 In the future, I hope to further broaden my knowledge in the area of human brain development.
 Watch me!